haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-test.md

 -   Your system must be set up to run the desired tests.

-For example, to run integration tests, you should copy `dev/tests/integration/etc/install-config-mysql.php.dist` to `dev/tests/integration/etc/install-config-mysql.php` and modify it to suit your environment.
+例如， to run integration tests, you should copy `dev/tests/integration/etc/install-config-mysql.php.dist` to `dev/tests/integration/etc/install-config-mysql.php` and modify it to suit your environment.

 ## Running tests
 命令用法：